fabiandev/split-by-path-webpack-plugin/README.md

 This plugin will split your entry bundle into any number of arbitrarily defined smaller bundles.

+> Note: For webpack v1.x use version 0.x of this package, 1.x for webpack v2.x

 ## Credits

 This plugin is based on [split-by-name-webpack-plugin](https://github.com/soundcloud/split-by-name-webpack-plugin).